 SingleRoots eHarmony Coupon: Save 20% on a 6-Month eHarmony Subscription!
 (Promo Code : EHCODE)

-So let’s just stop right now and agree that we’re going to accept it for what it is: a tool that aids us in the search for Mr. or Miss Right.
+So before we go any further, let’s agree that we’re going to accept online dating for what it is: a tool that aids us in the search for Mr. or Miss Right.
 There’s no shame in using tools.

 We’ve searched high and low for reliable information that would guide us to make an informed decision when choosing the best Christian dating sites, and there really aren’t many places that offer information from actual Christians.